mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 online communities beyond a couple of hundred members of most.

 **Michaela:** [00:08:40] Yeah.
-And so when you build spectrum, was it mainly about the task and then you were all thinking of, you know, how many people do you want to allow in a student.
-Group and what interactions you're facilitating and all of that.
+And so when you build spectrum, was it mainly about the tech and then you were all thinking of, you know, how many people do you want to allow in a student group and what interactions you're facilitating and all of that.
 But did you also see the community itself?
 So how did you get the first people using your product?
 What were some of the strategies that you had there?
-Spectrum came to

-**Max:** [00:09:03] be because my two co-founders Brian Levin and Bryn Jackson have a podcast called design details and they actually started a podcast network around that podcast that at the end, I think contained eight or nine podcasts.
-And it was all design and development focused podcast.
+**Max:** [00:09:03] Spectrum came to be because my two co-founders Brian Levin and Bryn Jackson have a podcast called design details and they actually started a podcast network around that podcast that at the end, I think contained eight or nine podcasts and it was all design and development focused podcast.
 And they created a Slack community for this network and where they want it to connect to all of the listeners together.
 They wanted to answer questions that they want people to chat with each other, basically build a community around